johnscillieri/psutil-nim/doc/linux/functions/pids.md

 pids returns a sequence of integers (PIDs) currently running on the system

-Note: isnumber is defined in psutilim_linux.nim
+Note: isnumber is defined in psutil_linux.nim

 # The function
 ```nim